 Easy Apple Baked Oatmeal Recipe for Breakfast or Brunch

 We are lovers of all thing apple at our house.
-Whether it's apple muffins for breakfast or a batch of glazed caramel apple turnovers for dessert.
+Whether it’s apple muffins for breakfast or a batch of glazed caramel apple turnovers for dessert.
 We enjoy it in savory dishes too, like my recipe for braised pork chops with cabbage and apples for dinner.
-Apples are one of those variety of fruits that are available all year-round so, they show-up often on our menu, as I'm sure they do yours.
+Apples are one of those variety of fruits that are available all year-round so, they show-up often on our menu, as I’m sure they do yours.
+How to make easy Baked Apple Oatmeal: (Scroll down for full printable recipe).

 How to Make the Best Apple Baked Oatmeal Recipe